SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Sketch Sobel Edges
 ======================
-Transforms an image into lines using brightness data & edge detection data.
+Transforms an image into lines using brightness & edge detection data.
 By using a `Sobel Operator <https://en.wikipedia.org/wiki/Sobel_operator>`_ to find edges and then using this data in conjunction with the brightness to find the next line.

 .. image:: images/pfms/sketch_sobeledges_1.jpg
     :width: 300pt